UBC-MDS/DSCI_562_regr-2/lab2/lab2.md

 rubric={accuracy:5, reasoning:5}

 Use a non-parametric regression method to provide a 90% prediction interval for flow on each day of the year.
 Do not make any distributional assumptions.
-Plot a 90% confidence band overtop of the data.
+Plot a 90% prediction band overtop of the data.

 What is your prediction interval for flow on day 160?
 Provide an interpretation for the lower limit of the PI; then for the upper limit.